return42/sphkerneldoc/doc/books/writing-an-alsa-driver/rawmidi-interface.rst

               snd_mychip_transmit(data);
       }

-If you know beforehand how many bytes you can accept, you can use a buffer size greater than one with the ``snd_rawmidi_transmit⋆`` functions.
+If you know beforehand how many bytes you can accept, you can use a buffer size greater than one with the ``snd_rawmidi_transmit*`` functions.

 The ``trigger`` callback must not sleep.
 If the hardware FIFO is full before the substream buffer has been emptied, you have to continue transmitting data later, either in an interrupt handler, or with a timer if the hardware doesn't have a MIDI transmit interrupt.

 The ``trigger`` callback is called with a zero ``up`` parameter when the transmission of data should be aborted.

 .. _rawmidi-interface-op-trigger-in: